akyoto/mgit/README.src.md

 ### Why is this needed?

+* Increase semver tags of multiple repos
-* Update dependencies of multiple repos at once
+* Update dependencies of multiple repos
 * Get information about multiple repos
 * See if your last commits are already tagged or not
 * Runs every command in parallel which makes it pretty fast